 Digital marketing can sometimes seem unapproachably complex.
 Here are nine up-to-date techniques that anyone can use to build their business online.
 The article focuses on some well known brands, but there are ideas in this for everyone.

 Read full article: http://bit.ly/25Ruu8f

 Consumers don’t care for advertising.
-What they want is the honest dope on goods and services from people who’ve used them.
-Which is exactly what they can get thanks to social media and the always-on connectedness of today’s world.
-And this is having a profound effect on branding.
+They want the real dope on goods and services from people who’ve tried them.
+This is what they can get thanks to social media and the always-on connectedness of today’s world.
+And this has a profound effect on branding.
 Branding is typically about creating perceptions and predisposing people to like your product.
-But today branding is all about what people are saying about your products, now what you’re saying.
-This article talks about ‘de-branding,’ and if correct points to a very different future for what differentiates products.
+But today, branding is all about what people are saying about your products, not what you’re saying.
+This article talks about ‘de-branding,’ and if correct, points to a very different future for what differentiates products.

 The brand that screams the loudest no longer commands the most attention; the one that offers something genuinely useful does.

-When it comes right down to it, value is all that people want.
+When you boil it down, value is all that people want.

 … go back to the original notion of a brand.
 Fine-tune your product’s quality, design, and its durability.
 Become a producer of shoes again instead of surrogate spirituality.
 It will make your life, and consumers’ lives, simpler.
 Don’t throw a new product on the market if it’s not intrinsically better and more durable than what already exists.
 We don’t need more branding; we need fewer, better-quality products.
 People will find you.